-Click-bait title, but what follows is a true anecdote all the same.
-My oldest son, Ariel, has officially finished high school this month.
+Click-bait title, but true story.
+My oldest son, Ariel, has officially finished high school (January 2021).
 Congratulations, Ariel!

-An important disclaimer: this is not a recommendation to homeschool your kid.
-It’s simply the highlights of what worked well for our unique context.
-Your situation is different.
+Homeschooling is a hot topic and a couple of disclaimers are important upfront.
+1. This is not a recommendation to homeschool your kid.
+It’s what worked well for our unique context, and your situation is different.

-Distressingly, his younger brother, in Grade 3 at the time, seemed to be going down the same path, with recess times taken away and homework mounting.
+Distressingly, his younger brother, in Grade 3 at the time, seemed to be going down the same path.
+Recess times were taken away and homework was mounting.
 Were we going to have to go through this with all four kids?
 It was unsustainable.
 Tensions were rising between us and the teachers, us and our kids, and we hit the tipping point by the end of that year.

 The Homeschool Years: with fear and trepidation we took a leap of faith by pulling all four kids out of the school system.
 Well-intentioned friends and family cautioned us against this move with valid concerns: neither Amanda nor I had been professionally trained in education … between the two of us, we had a combined total of 1 year of post-secondary education!
 I had a demanding job, how was Amanda going to properly educate four kids at home?

-In over our heads, we blundered forward regardless and for the grades of 6, 7, 8, and 9, Ariel experienced a type of unschooling (not the “do whatever you want” kind, we supported & directed him in following his curiosities), balanced by the highly-structured classical education model endorsed in “The Well Trained Mind” for subjects like math, writing, and history.
+In over our heads, we blundered forward regardless and for the grades of 6, 7, 8, and 9, Ariel experienced a type of unschooling.
+It was not the “do whatever you want” kind, but a type of unschooling where we supported and directed him in following his curiosities.
+We balanced this approach with the highly-structured classical education model endorsed in “The Well Trained Mind” for subjects like math, writing, and history.
 We subscribed to the mastery learning model during these four years, and for the most part, the structured portion of his learning was limited to:

 - 1 – 2 hours per day.